-Manuscripts and visual art to be considered for the 2018 volume of The Graduate Review should be submitted through an online form by 10/16/2017.
+Manuscripts and visual art to be considered for the volume VIII of The Graduate Review should be submitted through an online form by 4/1/2023.
 Before submitting a manuscript for review, please ensure:

 - Your name or other personally identifying information does not appear in your manuscript (including headers and footers) and is not part of the filename.

 - The title of the paper appears on the first page.

 - Names of any co-authors appear on the first page and on the submission form.
 (Note: Papers coauthored by a faculty mentor or professor are not eligible for The Graduate Review.)

 - A short biographical statement (50-100 words) is ready to be pasted in to the submission form.